5z2j0y/5z2j0y.github.io/_pages/cv.md

 {% include base_path %}

 ## Personal Introduction
 Hello!
-My name is Xiong Liyan(中文名: 熊立言), a sophomore majoring in Intelligent Science and Technology at the School of Computer Science, Hefei University of Technology.
-My academic and practical interests lie in the application of computer vision and machine learning, with a particular focus on generative models and dataset processing.
+My name is Xiong Liyan, a sophomore majoring in Intelligent Science and Technology at the School of Computer Science, Hefei University of Technology.
+My academic and practical interests lie in the application of computer vision and machine learning, with a particular focus on practical project applications and embedded deployment.
+Recently, I have been exploring ViT models such as CLIP, hoping to develop in the direction of LLM+CV.

 ## Education
 * Hefei University of Technology